-(a) Role, Scope and Internal Audit Function45 Give a general description of the role, scope of internal audit work and other details of the internal audit function.
+(a) Role, Scope and Internal Audit Function46 Give a general description of the role, scope of internal audit work and other details of the internal audit function.

-Indicate whether Role Scope In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process Ginebra San Miguel Group Audit (GSMGA) provides independent, objective assurance and consulting services designed to add value and improve the operations of GSMI and its Subsidiaries, and help the Ginebra San Miguel Group accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
-The scope of work of GSMGA is to assist the Board and Management in determining whether the risk management, control, and governance processes within the GSMI Group, as designed and represented by Management, are adequate and effective in a manner to ensure that: Significant exposures to risks are appropriately identified and adequately managed.
-Significant financial, managerial, and operating information is accurate, reliable, and timely.
-Employees' and Company's In-house with Outsourcing Group Audit Manager: Isadora A. Papica Auditing Firms: MV Reyes & Associates Reyes Tacandong & Co.
-Functionally to the GSMI Audit Committee; administratively to the GSMI President
+Role Scope Indicate whether In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process Group Audit (GSMGA) provides independent, objective assurance and consulting services designed to add value and improve the operations of GSMI and its Subsidiaries, and help the Ginebra San Miguel Group accomplish its objectives by of GSMGA is to assist the Board and Management in determining whether the risk management, control, and governance processes within the GSMI Group, as designed and represented by Management, are adequate and Outsourcing Manager: Isadora A. Papica Auditing Firms: MV Reyes & Associates Reyes Tacandong & Co. the GSMI Audit Committee; administratively to the GSMI President bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and effective in a manner to ensure that: Significant exposures to risks are appropriately identified and